GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/06.451-460/02.Joy-of-Loving-Hearts/docs.md

 ---
+title: |
-title: 452.
-Joy of Loving Hearts
+    452. Joy of Loving Hearts - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 452.
+Joy of Loving Hearts.
+Jesus, thou joy of loving hearts!
+Thou fount of life!  thou light of men!
+From the best bliss that earth imparts, We turn unfill'd to thee again.
+    keywords:  |
-    keywords: Christ in Song, Joy of Loving Hearts, Jesus, thou joy of loving hearts!,
+        Christ in Song, adventhymnals, advent hymnals, Joy of Loving Hearts, Jesus, thou joy of loving hearts!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 452. JOY OF LOVING HEARTS
+####  Christ in Song,

 ```txt
 1.